 Unpaid care labor, including domestic chores, caregiving, and emotional labor, plays a pivotal role in sustaining households and economies yet remains largely invisible in formal economic systems.
 Despite its substantial contribution, it is excluded from traditional economic measures like Gross Domestic Product (GDP), distorting economic representation and perpetuating gender inequalities.
 This paper examines how both formal and informal institutional frameworks perpetuate the undervaluation of unpaid care work, with a focus on gendered divisions of labor.
 Through a synthesis of feminist economics and institutional theory, the study explores the critical role of institutions in shaping caregiving dynamics and the intersectional factors—such as race, class, and caste—that exacerbate gender disparities.
 Additionally, the paper evaluates innovative policy interventions, including paid parental leave, caregiver allowances, and Universal Basic Income (UBI), which have shown potential in recognizing caregiving as valuable economic activity.
 The findings suggest that integrating unpaid care labor into national economic systems and shifting societal norms are essential to achieving gender equality and economic justice.
 The paper concludes by highlighting the need for comprehensive policy reforms to address the economic invisibility of caregiving and promote a more inclusive and equitable economy globally.

-Keywords: Unpaid Care Labor, Gender Inequality, Institutional Frameworks, Economic Invisibility, Feminist Economics, Policy Interventions.
+Keywords: Unpaid Care Labor, Gender Inequality, Institutional Frameworks, Economic Invisibility, Feminist Economics, Policy Interventions.only 5 words.
+Researcher’s key words seem too long and methodology is missing in abstract section.

 Introduction